-The PHA will use the Dru Sjodin National Sex Offender database to screen applicants for admission.
+The PHA will use the Dru Sjodin National Sex Offender database and/or a contracted third party verification system, to screen applicants for admission.

 Additionally, PHAs must ask whether the applicant, or any member of the applicant's household, is subject to a lifetime registered sex offender registration requirement in any state [Notice PIH 2012-28].